 Noise Insulation Program

-The Noise Insulation Program (NIP) is an integral part of ALA’s comprehensive Operational Noise Management Plan, which has been developed by ALA.
+The Noise Insulation Program (NIP) is an integral part of ALA’s comprehensive Operational Noise Management Plan, developed by ALA.
 The NIP has been developed to mitigate aircraft noise on buildings and a reduction in noise exposure for the eligible surrounding communities.
-The program will address residential buildings located in the areas with night-time (22:00-07:00) environmental noise levels exceeding 60 dBA (measured in line with relevant international standard) and aims to achieve a target noise level of 40dBA indoors, and a minimum 5 dBA reduction in interior areas during night hours.
+The program will address residential buildings located in the areas with night-time (22:00-07:00) environmental noise levels exceeding 60 dBA.

 Eligibility Criteria